The three main standing committees are:

 Training and development forms part of the overall performance management of the Council and each staff member receives an annual appraisal.

-Please click here for the current staffing structure.
+Please click on STAFF STRUCTURE 2019 for the current staffing structure.

 The clerk is the council’s principal executive and adviser.
 The clerk is not answerable to any individual councillor – not even the chairman.
 He/she is an independent and unbiased employee of the council, recognising that the council is responsible for all decisions and taking instruction from the council as a body.
 If the council has other members of staff then the clerk is their line manager.